open-telemetry/opentelemetry.io/content/en/blog/2024/getting-started-with-otelsql/index.md

         condition: service_healthy
 ```

-This docker compose file contains five services.
+This Docker compose file contains five services.
 The `client` service is the
 MySQL client built from Dockerfile and the source code is main.go in the example
 folder.
-The `client` service will run after the `mysql` service is up and run,
+The `client` service runs after the `mysql` service is up.
-Then, it will initialize the OpenTelemetry client and otelsql instrumentation,
+Then, it initializes the OpenTelemetry client and otelsql instrumentation,
 make SQL queries to the `mysql` service, and send metrics and trace data to
-`otel-collector` service via
+`otel-collector` service through the
 [OpenTelemetry Protocol (OTLP)](/docs/specs/otel/protocol/).

-After receiving the data, the `otel-collector` service will transfer the data
+After receiving the data, the `otel-collector` service transfers the data
 format and send metrics data to the `prometheus` service, and send trace data to
 the `jaeger` service.